On Stein's method for products of normal random variables and zero bias couplings: Introduction

 Now, if $W=\prod_{k=1}^nW_k$, where the $W_k$ are positive, independent random variables and $W_1^s,\ldots,W_n^s$ are independent random variables with $W_k^s$ having the $W_k$-size biased distribution, then $W^s=\prod_{k=1}^nW_k^s$ has the $W$-size biased distribution.
 The constructions are similar, although the product of $n$ zero bias distributions has the $W$-zero bias distribution of order $n$, rather than the $W$-zero bias distribution.

 In Section 4, we illustrate how the product normal Stein equation may be used together with the zero bias transformation of order $n$ to assess distributional distances for statistics that are asymptotically distributed as products of independent normal random variables, and we obtain explicit bounds on the convergence rate in the $n=2$ case.
-This approach is somewhat classical, although it should be noted that product normal limit theorems have recently been established in the context of Malliavin calculus.
+We are restricted to the case $n=2$ because we are unable to obtain bounds for the solution of $\mathrm{PN}(n,\sigma^2)$ Stein equation for $n\geq3$.
+In Section 5, we get around this difficulty by using a recent results, due to Gaunt \cite{gaunt}, that allow one to obtain bounds on distributional distances when the limit distribution that be represented as a function of a multivariate normal random variable, of which the product normal distribution is an obvious example.
+We end Section 5 by comparing the bounds obtained by this approach that bypasses the Stein equation and those derived in Section 4 using the Stein equation.

-Eichelsbacher and Th\"{a}le \cite{eichelsbacher} used the Malliavin-Stein approach (see Nourdin and Peccati \cite{np12} for an introduction) to obtain bounds for variance-gamma approximation of functionals of isonormal Guassian processes.
-In particular, they showed that a sequence of random variables in the second Weiner chaos converges to a variance-gamma limit if and only if their second to sixth moments converge to those a variance-gamma random variable.
+The approach taken in this paper is somewhat classical, although it should be noted that product normal limit theorems have recently been established in the context of Malliavin calculus.
+Indeed, the Malliavin-Stein method (see Nourdin and Peccati \cite{np12} for an introduction), that was originally developed for Gaussian approximation, is applicable to a wide class of laws; see, for example, Eden and Viens \cite {eden1} and Eden and Viquez \cite{eden2}.
+Eichelsbacher and Th\"{a}le \cite{eichelsbacher} used the Malliavin-Stein approach to obtain bounds for variance-gamma approximation of functionals of isonormal Guassian processes.
+In particular, they showed that a sequence of random variables in the second Wiener chaos converges to a variance-gamma limit if and only if their second to sixth moments converge to those a variance-gamma random variable.
 A special case of this general six moment theorem is a six moment theorem for the distribution of the product of two (possibly correlated) standard normal variables (see \cite{eichelsbacher}, Theorem 5.8 and Remark 5.9), with explicit bounds on the rate of convergence.

 The results of \cite{eichelsbacher} are complemented by those of Azmooden et al$.$ \cite{azmooden}.
 They established necessary and sufficient conditions under which a sequence of random variables living inside a Wiener chaos of arbitrary order converge to limiting random variables, whose distribution is of the form $\sum_{i=1}^k\alpha_i(Z_i^2-1)$, where $k$ is a finite integer, the $\alpha_i$, $i=1,\ldots,k$, are piecewise distinct and the $Z_i$ are independent $N(0,1)$ variables.
 The case $k=2$, $\alpha_1=\frac{1}{2}=-\alpha_2$ corresponds to a limit with the same distribution as a $\mathrm{PN}(2,1)$ random variable, and other parameter values can yield results for limiting distributions that fall outside the variance-gamma class.